Jemma Churchill: Stage and radio

 In September 2015, Churchill appeared at the Finborough Theatre in Horniman's Choice.
 Churchill plays a lonely wife and mother in one of the plays in Horniman's Choice, The Old Testament and the New.
 Churchill also appeared with Janie Dee in 84 Charing Cross Road at Salisbury Playhouse.
 She has also appeared in The Hoard Festival New Vic Theatre's Appetite, a musical starring Miriam Margolyes and Tamsin Greig; as Belinda in Noises Off at Wolsey Theatre; Polina in The Notebook Of Trigorin; Factors Unforeseen at the Orange Tree Theatre, Richmond; Barbara in Ayckbourn's Things We Do For Love; and the surgeon in Having A Ball.

 Churchill has recorded many radio plays for BBC Radio including The Good Companions, Potting On, Hercule Poirot Series, Vanity Fair, The Idiot, Brideshead Revisited and Brief Lives.
 She voiced Lady Forleon in the Big Finish Doctor Who audio story Creatures of Beauty with Peter Davison, Safira Valtris in Breaking Bubbles with Colin Baker, and Praska in Signs and Wonders with Sylvester McCoy.
-She played all 9 female roles in Blake's 7 The Liberator Chronicles and played Helena Eidelman in The Judgement Of Sherlock Holmes all for Big Finish.
+She played all nine female roles in Blake's 7 The Liberator Chronicles and played Helena Eidelman in The Judgement Of Sherlock Holmes all for Big Finish.

 For Brunel's Bicentenary, Churchill toured along the Great Western Railway route with her site-specific one woman show The Engineer's Corset about Isambard Kingdom Brunel, Engineering and Victorian Women.
 She played Dorothy Wordsworth in her one-woman show Dolly by Donald Churchill at the Theatre by the Lake, Keswick.

 She starred in Jemma Kennedy's The Gift and Annie Horniman's well-received The Price of Coal and The Old Testament and the New.

 In 2022, Churchill returned to Nativity!
 The Musical at The Birmingham Rep Theatre playing Mrs. Bevan.
 This is the same role she originated on the 2017 tour and played for a second time in the 2018 touring production of the show.

 Prior to Nativity!, Jemma appeared the play 'Diary Of A Somebody' at Seven Dials Playhouse from 22 March - 30 April 2022.
 She received praise for her multi-rolling in the show.

 Churchill reunited with director Debbie Isitt to tour with I Should Be So Lucky from 1 November 2023 until 11 May 2024 playing Ivy.

+From 30 September 2025 Jemma played Mrs Richards in the John Cleese-penned Fawlty Towers: The Play on a UK tour until 1 August 2026.
+The role was originally played by Joan Sanderson in the episode 'Communication Problems' from the sitcom of the same name.